giacomolanciano/sentweements/README.md

 ## To run
 Be sure to have **Python 3** installed.
 Note that some additional Python modules are required, you can run `dependencies.py` to install them all in one shot.
+To start tweets retrieval, open a terminal and type `$ python tweets_streaming.py`.
+Note that you need a working Internet connection to download the tweets from Twitter.
 To run the webapp (locally), open a terminal and type `$ python webapp.py`.
-Then, open a browser and go to **localhost:5000**  (note that you still need a working Internet connection to download the tweets from Twitter).
+Then, open a browser and go to **localhost:5000**.

 <br><p align="center" href="https://gyazo.com/0eabb771ee5875242b2e473aef9ec40b"><img src="https://gyazo.com/6c0e91ecbe89f09a7227677c23854327.gif" alt="https://gyazo.com/6c0e91ecbe89f09a7227677c23854327" width="50%"/></p>